albeorla/task-pri-lite/README.md

 - `npm run build` - Build the TypeScript project
 - `npm run start` - Run the compiled JavaScript
 - `npm run dev` - Run TypeScript in watch mode for development

+## Documentation

+The project documentation is organized as follows:

+- `docs/prd.md` - The Product Requirements Document (PRD) that outlines the system architecture, components, and requirements.
+- `pm/P0_IMPLEMENTATION_STATUS_AND_PLAN.md` - A consolidated document that tracks the P0 implementation status and provides an action plan for completing the MVP.

+Redundant or outdated documentation has been archived in the `docs/archive/` directory.

 ## License